Treatment of whooping cough

-For the average case of whooping cough there is no treatment likely to make a difference to the course of the illness or materially reduce the symptoms.
+BUT, for the average case of whooping cough there is no treatment likely to make a difference to the course of the illness or reduce the symptoms.
 It will generally take its course no matter what.
 Attempts to get benefit from bronchodilators, cough suppressants or antibiotics are generally futile.
 Prevention by immunization is the best strategy.

 There are a few exceptions however.